Skip to content

 Outlier Detection Methods in Manufacturing Telemetry Pipelines

-Industrial telemetry is fundamentally stochastic.
-High-frequency signals from vibration accelerometers, thermocouples, 4–20 mA pressure loops, and PLC scan registers routinely contain electromagnetic spikes, communication dropouts, and hardware saturation artifacts.
-When these anomalies bypass validation layers, they corrupt cycle-time baselines, trigger false micro-stop events, and distort predictive maintenance models.
-Implementing deterministic outlier detection within modern Ingestion & Cleaning Workflows requires a disciplined, pipeline-native architecture that respects factory-floor compute constraints, strict temporal alignment, and downstream imputation dependencies.
+Outlier detection is the deterministic gatekeeping stage that decides which raw sensor samples are admitted into the analytics-grade time series.
+This subsystem is part of Ingestion & Cleaning Workflows, and it sits immediately after timestamp synchronization and immediately before imputation — a position that constrains everything about how it must be built.
+High-frequency signals from vibration accelerometers, thermocouples, 4–20 mA pressure loops, and PLC scan registers routinely carry electromagnetic spikes, communication dropouts, and hardware saturation artifacts.
+When these anomalies bypass validation, they corrupt cycle-time baselines, trigger false micro-stop events, and poison predictive-maintenance models.
+The goal of this page is a pipeline-native detection architecture that respects factory-floor compute budgets, strict temporal alignment, and downstream imputation dependencies.

-Industrial engineers deploy layered detection logic that progresses from deterministic hardware limits to probabilistic statistical bounds.
-Each layer targets specific failure modes while maintaining computational efficiency at scale.
+Industrial engineers deploy detection logic that progresses from deterministic hardware limits to probabilistic statistical bounds.
+Each layer below handles the common 80% case with inline comments; edge cases are covered in the next section.

 sensor_profiles: